sustainable-computing-io/kepler-doc/docs/design/metrics.md

     In some cases where RAPL is available but core metrics are not, Kepler may use the energy consumption package.
     But note that package energy consumption is not just from CPU cores, it is all socket energy consumption.

-    In case `RAPL`_ is not available, kepler might estimate this metric using the model server.
+    In case [RAPL][3] is not available, kepler might estimate this metric using the model server.

 - **kepler_container_dram_joules_total** (Counter)
     This metric describes the total energy spent in DRAM by a container.